February 21, 2018 by bradcharlesbeals

 So, with my justifications in tow, I jumped right in.
 I started at the ends.
 I converted the first chapter following the prologue and the very last two completed chapters.
 Thankfully, I stopped there as other tasks pulled me away.
 And in the break, I began to (finally) think hard about what I was doing with tense.

 While my reasons for switching to present were sketchy even before I really examined them, I’m convinced now that those for switching back were (and still are) good.
 And yes, these are the reasons that I should have used at the start.

 absurd: adj. – wildly unreasonable, illogical, or inappropriate.

 First, the time shifts were too abrupt.
 The idea that present tense was closer to the book’s future setting was just absurd.
-It was absurd, it is absurd, it will always be absurd.
-As if proximity alone could make two things similar!
+It was absurd, it is absurd, it will always be absurd (all the big tenses agree!)
+As if proximity alone could make two things similar.